IPA Core – Values

 To meet the other person as they are and without reservations.
 Focus on integration – meeting people and connecting with all humanity

-- Thinking of himself as part of humanity – the common human
+- Thinks of themselves as part of humanity – the common humanity

-- The basic feeling is closeness, cohesion and contact with something greater than oneself
+- The basic feeling is closeness, connection and contact with something greater than oneself

-- The relationship with others is meaningful in itself and is based on depth, intimacy and dialogue
+- Relationships with others are meaningful in themselves and are based on depth, intimacy and dialog

 - Acts in relation to creating balance and harmony with oneself and one’s surroundings

-- Fear not being able to save humanity from evil and misfortune
+- Does not fear saving humanity from evil and misfortune

 Insight.
-Meeting your fellow man and finding what is common.
+To meet fellow human beings and find what we have in common.
 Believing in love and fighting for equality, respect and tolerance.
-To have a deep insight into both oneself and the other and learn through reflection.
+To have a deep insight into both yourself and the other and learn through reflection.
 To create deep friendships and mature love.

-Care.
-Understanding and caring for the other, empathising and paying attention to the other, listening, receiving and participating.
-Being generous, benevolent and helpful.
-Believing the best about other people.
+Caring.
+Understanding and caring for the other, empathizing and paying attention to the other, listening, receiving and participating.
+Being generous, charitable and helpful.
+Believing the best in other people.

 Values platform # 4